Digbijay00/OCTANET_OCTOBER/README.md

 ﻿# OCTANET_OCTOBER
-## i have completed my first internship task given by octanet i.e, to built a landing page.
+## I have completed the task given by OctaNet which will help me to enhance my skills